microsoft/vstest-docs/docs/report.md

 ```
 /logger:console[;verbosity=<Defaults to "minimal">]

 Argument "verbosity" define the verbosity level of console logger.
-Allowed values for verbosity are "quiet", "minimal" and "normal".
+Allowed values for verbosity are "quiet", "minimal", "normal" and "detailed".
 ```

 #### Example